ViralTexts/gtr-clusters/clusters/18640117-sn82015407-TheFootstepsOfDecay.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+mm to find
+To-morrow 1.1:1a tn-d.iv;
+Our p Id mi tln-ann of yre were hrieht,
+Jjike tl.m the jreent nJiall uVlitfht
+lake them deeuy.
+Our live like lw-tcnlnir idreams must b
+That into the iTjcuRimf n a
+Are doni)cd to l!V-
+The son of death, whose waves roll on
+O er Kinir and kiuu&#x27;dom, exowu aud throne.
+And Hwallows ull.
+Alike the river&#x27;s lordly tide,
+Alike the humble rlvuleta slide
+To that Had wave;
 Death level jniverty and iride,
 The rich the toor bleep side by Hid
 W (thin tho grave.